 A bounce-reject is when the user sends the email and later discovers a notice in their inbox.
 The bounce advises that the system didn't deliver the original message to the recipient.
 This bounce often means that the recipient's email server rejected the message.
 Bounce messages contain additional details on the reason for the rejection.

 Validate User X's status and sending capabilities

 |Ask your user to save a draft of the message and review it yourself.||

 Ask the user for a copy of their auto-generated bounce message.
 The recipient email server, at its discretion, often provides a reason why they've rejected the sent message.
 The reason is a chance to self-serve and correct the problem.

 - The recipient's mailbox is full

-- Sender's IP is blacklisted
+- The sender's IP is blocklisted

-For every troubleshooting case scenario please provide:
+For every troubleshooting case scenario, please provide:

 - Your reseller ID (the name of your account at signup)

 - Your authorized user ID (what you use to login to manage.opensrs.com)